Jan Stankievič: Biography

 After the Germans launched a quickly successful surprise attack on their former ally, the Soviet Union, in June 1941, many of the refugees in Warsaw from formerly Soviet-occupied areas such as Vilnius and Minsk returned home, including Jan Stankievič.
 In 1942, Jan moved to Minsk where he wrote Belarusian textbooks to be used in Minsk schools.

 In 1943, Jan Stankievič, unwilling to include Nazi propaganda in his textbooks and therefore displeasing his Volksdeutsche supervisor, left Minsk to rejoin his family in Prague.
 In addition, Prague had become home to a sizable Belarusian emigre community during the war into which Jan quickly established himself.
-However, by 1944, news of the approaching Soviet army caused Jan Stankievič to leave Prague for the American zone of occupation in the west where he eventually settled in Munich, Germany.
+However, by 1944, news of the approaching Soviet army caused Stankievič to leave Prague for the American zone of occupation in the west where he eventually settled in Munich, Germany.

 In 1945, after a visit from the Soviet NKVD looking for Jan Stankievič, Jan's wife and children left Prague the next day for American-occupied Plzeň, eventually rejoining him in Regensburg, Bavaria.
 In Regensburg, Jan Stankievič became the first administrator of the Belarusian section of the Regensburg Displaced Persons camp.
-In this role, Jan Stankievič continued to promote the Belarusian language and history by also teaching the Belarusian language in the camp school, while his Vassar-educated wife, Mary, taught English.
+In this role, Jan Stankievič continued to promote Belarusian language and history by also teaching the Belarusian language in the camp school, while his Vassar-educated wife, Mary, taught English.

 In May 1949, Jan Stankievič and his family, along with many other Eastern European refugees travelled on returning US troop ships to the United States. where he lived for the remainder of his life.
 Jan Stankievič was an active member of the Belarusian diaspora in the United States.
 His first apartment in the Spanish Harlem section of New York City was the location of the founding meeting of the Belarusian American Association.

 In the years that followed, he also established the Francis Skaryna Publishing Society to publish books and other materials relating to Belarusian culture and history until his death in July 1976.
 During this period, Jan Stankievič worked with the ancient Hebrew and Greek scholar Dr. M. Gitlin (who was also familiar with various Slavic languages) to complete a Belarusian translation of the Bible from original Hebrew and Greek sources.
 Jan Stankievič considered this translation to be the work of his lifetime.

 Jan Stankievič is buried at the Belarusian Autocephalic Orthodox Cemetery in East Brunswick, New Jersey.